lucsavelli/SLAM-project-on-Android/README.md

 ![terrain](https://cloud.githubusercontent.com/assets/21124351/19410190/dbcafb7a-92e5-11e6-8725-482abe0237fb.jpg)

-The app is able to detect LIDAR spurious data : every 5 seconds, all measured points with an occurence lower than a fixed level are removed.
+The app is able to detect LIDAR spurious data : every 5 seconds, all measured points with a lower occurence than a fixed level are removed.

 Below the map displayed as seen by the robot : red points have a too weak occurence.